GYNOCINE PROJECT FOUNDER AND DIRECTOR

 ITALIAN CINEMA COORDINATOR

-Stefania Benini is currently Visiting Assistant Professor at Franklin & Marshall College, where she teaches Italian Language, Literature, and Cinema.
-A Ph.D. in Italian from Stanford University, she has been the recipient of the prestigious "Lauro De Bosis" Fellowship at Harvard University (2014-2015).
-She has taught Italian Language, Literature, and Cinema at various institutions, such as the University of Pennsylvania, Harvard, Bryn Mawr, Jefferson, and Temple University.
+Stefania Benini is currently Adjunct Professor at Thomas Jefferson University in Philadelphia.
+Already a Ph.D. in Italian from Stanford University, she has been the recipient of the prestigious "Lauro De Bosis" Fellowship at Harvard University (2014-2015).
+She has taught Italian Language, Literature, and Cinema at various institutions, such as the University of Pennsylvania, Harvard University, Bryn Mawr College, Franklin & Marshall College, and Temple University.
 Her main research interests are the theory of the sacred in Italian literature and cinema, and the gaze and voice of Italian and Italophone women writers and filmmakers.
 Her book, Pasolini: The Sacred Flesh (Toronto University Press, 2015), explores Pasolini's immanent vision of the sacred.
 Her numerous articles discuss the work of Pier Paolo Pasolini, Alina Marazzi, Amelia Rosselli, Igiaba Scego, Ornela Vorpsi, and Liliana Cavani, among others.
 Her most recent essay on Pier Paolo Pasolini and European Queer Cinema, "From Blasphemy to Saint Paul: Multistable Subjectivities Between Queer Cinema and Pasolini's Subversive Hagiographies," was published in Biblical Interpretations in 2019.

 UNITED STATES CINEMA COORDINATOR